mpetersen/neuronale-netze/README.md

 Jupyter will be available at http://localhost:8888 with default password `geheim123` and you can stop the container with Ctrl-C.

+Notebooks are available at `work/` and data sets are available at `data/`.

 See the [Dockerfile](Docker/Dockerfile) for more information.

 ## Download test data